syncfusion-content/javascript-docs/js/Chart/Appearance.md

 * gradient-saffrondark

-You can set your desired theme using **theme** property.
-Flat light is the default theme used in Chart.
+You can set your desired theme by using the **theme** property.
+Flat light is the default theme used in the Chart.

 {% highlight js %}